 Regular baths are good for your dog's skin and coat but only if you're using the right shampoo.
 The wrong shampoo, especially human shampoo, can really cause problems.
 If your dog is itching and scratching a lot, then check out our skin conditions to find the cause and right treatment plan.

-Unfortunately, ear infections are common amongst canines.
+Ear infections are very common in canines.
 Regularly checking ears (and cleaning only if necessary) can stop some ear problems from occurring.
 Also, many ear issues are related to a skin condition.
 In this situation, the ear infection will keep recurring unless the skin condition is treated.

 What about when your best pal gets older, do you know if he needs more specialized care when he is a senior?
 What age is considered “senior” anyway?